Eileen9977/Calculator-in-Scheme/Calculator-in-Scheme/Demo.md

 " > "       compare whether the second top element is bigger than the top element in the stack: if true replace these two                             elements with -1, otherwise replace them with 0;

 " dup "     duplicate the top element in the stack; example: 1 2 3 dup   -->    1 2 3 3

+" nip "     remove the second top element in the stack; example:  1 2 3 4 nip    -->    1 2 3

+" drop "    remove the top element in the stack without printing out the element; exmaple : 1 2 3 drop   -->    1 2

+" swap "    swap the top two elements in the stack; example: 1 2 3 4 swap    --->   1 2 4 3

+" tuck "    insert the value of the top element in the stack before the second top element in the stack; example: 1 2 3 4 tuck  --> 1 2 4 3 4

+" over "    insert the value of the second top element on the top of the stack; example: 1 2 3 4 over  --> 1 2 3 4 3